Natory28/git-essential-training-5988161/gitStatusDemo.md

-This is new line, this is a better change.
+This is new line, this is a change.